ankitkhushwaha/ankitkhushwaha.github.io/content/linux/linux-kernel-mentorship-program.md

 **Note**: Always make sure to **double check the patch** before sending it to the mailing list.
 I will recommend first sending the patch to your email or use `git send-email` using the `--dry-run` option.

 4. **Writing a Changelog for Previous Versions:**
-Always write the changelog in patches expect for the first version.
+Always write the changelog in patches except for the first version.

 see:  [https://lore.kernel.org/all/20251106095532.15185-1-ankitkhushwaha.linux@gmail.com/](https://lore.kernel.org/all/20251106095532.15185-1-ankitkhushwaha.linux@gmail.com/)